-This table shows monthly consumer price indices and inflation rates given in four forms: - all items (headline), all items less farm produce (core), all items less farm produce & energy (another type of core) and food.
+This table shows monthly consumer price indices and inflation rates given in four forms: all items (headline), all items less farm produce (core), all items less farm produce & energy (another type of core) and food.
 The inflation rate is designed to measure the rate of increase of a price index.
 It is a percentage rate of change in price level over time.

 The first CPIs were computed separately for the then Federal and Regional Capitals.
 The indices for Lagos, and Ibadan, Kaduna, Enugu had 1953 and 1957 as base years, respectively.
-The CBN in collaboration with Federal Office of Statistics (FOS) now National Bureau of Statistics (NBS), felt that the separate indices had some disadvantages.
-The Consumer Expenditure Survey (CES) conducted in 1957 was reviewed to reflect the need for a single national CPI based on the prices of a union market basket of commodities purchased and consumed by a representatives set of households in selected centres from all over the country, especially since the indices from one centre to another made comparability difficult.
+The CBN in collaboration with the Federal Office of Statistics (FOS) now National Bureau of Statistics (NBS), felt that the separate indices had some disadvantages.
+The Consumer Expenditure Survey (CES) conducted in 1957 was reviewed to reflect the need for a single national CPI based on the prices of harmonised basket of commodities purchased and consumed by a representative set of households in selected centres from all over the country.